List of Canadian restaurant chains: The Old Spaghetti Factory

-OPA! of Greece

-OPA! started with a single food court location in Calgary's Market Mall, where they served classic Greek dishes made using high-quality ingredients.
-Twenty years later (franchising since 2001), OPA! has grown from a single restaurant to a chain with over 100 locations from Vancouver Island to Ontario, including three university locations; the University of Calgary, the University of Alberta, and Macewan's SAMU Campus as well as the new YYC Airport US Departures terminal in Calgary.

-Osmow's Shawarma
+Osmow's

-Osmow's Shawarma is a franchised quick-serve shawarma restaurant that has over 120 locations throughout North America.
+Osmow's is a quick-service restaurant chain known for its Mediterranean and Middle Eastern inspired menu.
+Founded in Mississauga in 2001, the chain now has 200 locations across North America.

 Panago

 Panago (originally Panagopoulos) is a privately owned quick service pizza chain with 174 franchised locations in Canada, 151 of which are in British Columbia and Alberta.
-It is headquartered in Abbotsford, BC where in 1986 the first three stores opened.
+It is headquartered in Abbotsford, British Columbia, where in 1986 the first three stores opened.

 In recent years it has attempted to make its food healthier as provincial healthier eating guidelines became more strict.
 Offerings include multigrain crusts, salads, 33 pizza toppings, and other menu items that have no trans fat, MSG, artificial flavours or artificial colours.